 What exactly do you mean by the term exposure?

-Exposure means that you have spent more than 10 minutes at a distance of six feet or less with someone who has tested positive for COVID-19 starting from 48 hours before the person began feeling sick until the time the person was isolated (or for asymptomatic person, 48 hours prior to positive test collection).
+Exposure means that you have spent more than 15 minutes at a distance of six feet or less with someone who has tested positive for COVID-19 starting from 48 hours before the person began feeling sick until the time the person was isolated (or for an asymptomatic person, 48 hours prior to positive test collection).

 What’s the plan for the Caf?